The most money and lowest monthly payment for your renovation

 How Much Does It Cost To Build A Patio?

-The cost of building a patio can vary hugely, with an average-sized build starting from around $1,850 and topping out at around $5,140.
+The cost of building a patio can vary hugely, with an average-sized build costing around $1,850 and topping out at around $5,140.
 A typically sized concrete patio, on average, will set you back around $3,450.

 And this is before you even start considering more luxurious materials.
 Once you start to look at other options on the high end, the estimated costs will be even higher.
 In fact, Lucy Middaugh, an exterior designer based in California, confirmed to us that “any kind of stone decking or tiled patios will average within the $30,000 to $50,000 range.”